tobek/laminae/01-lgc.md

     - doppelganger
     - "The Buddhist allegory of "Indra's Net" tells of an endless net of threads throughout the universe, the horizontal threads running through space, the vertical ones through time.
 At every crossing of threads is an individual, and every individual is a crystal bead.
 The great light of "Absolute Being" illuminates and penetrates every crystal bead; moreover, every crystal bead reflects not only the light from every other crystal in the net---but also every reflection of every reflection throughout the universe."
 GEB.
 NGP? probably better. maybe exists in CNP?
 LGC?
     - something where everything is like a play, or all interactions are formulaic - NGP probably, could be LGC?
-    - "It is your [our] job to teach the gods proper morals." https://twitter.com/CurlOfGradient/status/1108326892053123075 LGP LGC
+    - "It is your [our] job to teach the gods proper morals." https://twitter.com/CurlOfGradient/status/1108326892053123075 LGC
     - <gpt>The ruins of an ancient civilization.
 The inhabitants share their ancestors’ obsession with perfecting a single simulation of a city, endlessly adapting it to reflect new scientific, cultural, and social insights.</gpt> LEP LGC
     - realm outside of cause-and-effect? maybe lawful or neutral somehow?
-LEP maybe, or else CNC or CGC. used in CNC but open to it going elsewhere.
+CNC or CGC. used in CNC but open to it going elsewhere.
 LGC?
     - GEB, achilles gets one meta wish, asks for wish not to be granted, and then "an event — or is 'event' the word for it? — takes place which cannot be described, and hence no attempt will be made to describe it." the result is that the universe crashes, and the characters wind up somewhere totally different - LGC, it crashed in the past
     - strange loops
         + Synthesis facet. relies on the existence of structured/hierarchical stuff but also violates it.
 LXX or NXX.
 LNP?